druellan/packery/README.md

 "lock": ".locked"
 ```

+This implementation was inspired by https://github.com/metafizzy/packery/pull/203 that extends the `stamp` property to achieve a similar effect.

 ### Special Dependencies

 You might need a version of Outlayer that has the ´lock´ item property implemented: